divio/divio-cloud-docs/how-to/debug-request-help.rst

 * general questions about the use of the platform and its tools
 * use and configuration of the local development environment
-* best practices for project configuration on Divio Cloud
+* best practices for project configuration on Divio
-* best practices for project migration to Divio Cloud
+* best practices for project migration to Divio
 * deployment issues related to our infrastructure

 We are unable to provide support for: